Kuhlemeier-lab/Exserta-red/README.md

 # Exserta-red
-Data repo for exserta red manuscript
+Supplementary data and scripts repo for exserta red manuscript